If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 aluminum round tubing is very popular in the construction and power industry.
 It consists of a circular (or oval) hollow shape.
 A wide variety of inside and outside diameter combinations can be found.

 Same as the round tube but it has a rectangular hollow shape that may or may not have rounded edges.
-It is used in structural applications and as machine component supports.
+It is used in structural applications and as machine component support.

 5. T-slotted Profiles